CABHI (Centre for Aging and Brain Health Innovation)

 For More Information

 The mission of the Centre for Aging + Brain Health Innovation is to accelerate the development, validation, commercialization, dissemination and adoption of innovative products, services and best practices to support brain health and aging.
-Our vision is a world in which people can age in the setting of their choice, maintaining their well-being and independence for as long as possible.
+CABHI's vision is a world in which people can age in the setting of their choice, maintaining their well-being and independence for as long as possible.

 The Spark program is intended to support innovative products and practices informed by the experience of point-of-care staff working with older adults.
 CABHI invites staff working at Canadian not-for-profit healthcare organizations and Seniors Quality Leap Initiative (SQLI) members to apply for funding to develop or refine their grass-roots, early-stage solutions.
 Projects involving point-of-care staff testing or evaluating third party innovative solutions in a real-world environment will also be considered for funding under this program.

 The lead applicant must be a point-of-care staff member working at an eligible Host organization (a not-for-profit healthcare organization in Canada, or; a member of the Seniors Quality Leap Initiative (SQLI), either in Canada or the United States).

 U of G researcher will most likely be involved as a consultant or third party service provider.
 Please have the lead applicant discuss with CABHI for clarification.

 CABHI will review all submitted applications to determine if projects meet the following criteria: